Lionel Messi married his childhood sweetheart in 2017

 Advertisement

 Lionel Messi has been described by many fans as the greatest footballer to ever play the game.
-Over the course of his illustrious career he has lifted 10 La Liga titles, seven Copa del Rey titles, four Champions League titles and most recently one Ligue 1 title.
+Over the course of his illustrious career he has lifted 10 La Liga titles, seven Copa del Rey titles, four Champions League titles and most recently the World Cup title.

 Advertisement